864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Predictive maintenance (PdM), uses machine data to uncover particular patterns that alert maintenance manufacturing workers to issues that may occur.

-The main benefit of such techniques is that a maintenance crew does not have to wait until a machine breaks to fix it, as they can make minor adjustments before a major problem occurs, especially during planned downtimes which almost always requires lower costs.
+The main benefit of such techniques is that a maintenance crew does not have to wait until a machine breaks to fix it, as they can make minor adjustments before a major problem occurs, especially during planned downtimes which almost always require lower costs.

 The main technology which assists in PdM is IIoT.